Approximation and Convergence of Large Atomic Congestion Games

-\begin{remark} \citet[Proposition~3.3]{ComScaSchSti:arXiv2019} showed that $\Bgame$ is a potential game which drives the class of \acp{BCG} apart from the class of \acp{WCG}, which admits a potential only in special cases.
-In particular, a \ac{BCG} always has equilibria in pure strategies.
+\begin{remark} \citet[proposition~3.3]{ComScaSchSti:arXiv2022} showed that $\Gamma_{{\scriptscriptstyle \Bg}}$ is a potential game, which drives the class of Bernoulli congestion games apart from the class of weighted congestion games, which admit a potential only in special cases.
+In particular, a Bernoulli congestion game always has equilibria in pure strategies.
 However, here we will consider both pure and mixed equilibria. \end{remark}